 State Councils provide the Mechanism for Empowerment of the Compact Process within each State

 The Commission regulates interstate operations and affairs for the ICAOS.
 However, each state is required by statute to establish a State Council for overseeing its intrastate affairs dealing with the Interstate Compact.
-An active State Council can have a positive influence on each state’s compact operation.
+Current ICAOS policy also requires states to report membership annually and activities of the State Council within 60 days of a meeting (see Policy.)
+An active State Council ensures stakeholder involvement from all three branches of government and accountability for each state’s compact operation.
 Specifically, the Council can serve as an advocate when seeking resources, improving operations, resolving disputes, and conducting training.

 Article IV—Interstate Compact on Adult Offender Supervision